Mayors’ Council on Regional Transportation

 The Mayors’ Council usually meets once per month at TransLink’s head office in New Westminster.
 Mayors’ Council Public Meetings are streamed live on the Mayors’ Council’s YouTube channel.

 Ahead of each meeting, we will publish an agenda package to confirm the date and time of each meeting below.
 Most monthly meetings are open for the public to attend, participate, and provide input to the Mayors’ Council.
-Meetings are governed by three different policies:
+Meetings are governed by the Rules of Procedure for the Conduct of Meetings which includes the “Guidelines for Participation in Electronic Mayors’ Council Meetings” in Annex 1 and the “Public Delegates Policy” in Annex 2.

 Time is allocated at every meeting to receive presentations from the public.
 Learn more about applying to speak at a Mayors’ Council below.